The tropical shores of Playa Bacocho in Puerto Escondido are where the Pacific Ocean meets the Mexican state of Oaxaca.

 Although not a secret beach, Playa Coral is perhaps Puerto Escondido’s least visited beach.
 This is partly due to how hidden it is but also that there are only two ways to access the beach.

-Playa Coral is only accessible by walking over the rocks on the eastern side of Bacocho Beach.
+If you’re wondering how to get to Playa Coral Puerto Escondido, it’s only accessible by either walking over the rocks on the eastern side of Bacocho Beach.
 Or, by entering through one of two hotels located on the cliff above the Coral Beach – Villa Mexicana and La Coral Beach House.

 Entry via Bacocho Beach is free.
 Or you can pay a small fee for entering through the hotels, in exchange you’ll receive a voucher for a burger and a beer.